 Breathing with purpose during yoga lets you hold the pose longer and feel stronger while holding it.
 In addition to this, breathing deeply and consciously helps to strengthen the nervous system, calm anxiety as well as settle into the class and be in the moment.

 Kids, however, do not care about any of the above!
 Therefore it can be difficult to teach children to become aware of their breath.
 Kids are busy and wiggly, so it is important that you bring these breathing exercises to their level and interest.

 Do not worry, we have you covered!
 There are several ways to practice mindful breathing in a yoga class, but the main goal is to make the children aware while slowing down their bodies and their breath.
 This is done through child-friendly breathing exercises.

-Favorite Breathing Exercises for Kids
+Favorite Breathing Exercises

 Spending just a few moments ( it doesn’t need to take long!) slowing down, being mindful, and teaching children to pay attention to their breath will become easier and easier with practice.

 Our bestselling Kids Yoga books below include dozens of ideas to make breathwork NOT boring for Kids!